Games & Quizzes

 /krakt/

 damaged and showing lines on surface from having split without coming apart.
-To lose control, e.g. under pressure; break down.
+To break so lines appear, but it is not in pieces.

 /ˈpaNGkrēəs/